Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Discussion

 \subsection{What Defines a Knowledge Graph?}

 There is often confusion for what makes a data model a KG beyond storing nodes and edges, a commonality across any graph data representation.
 We asked our interview participants to provide their own definition and criteria for a knowledge graph, the full list is included as supplemental material.
-Based on our own participants' collective definitions of a KG, we offer the following description: \begin{displayquote}

-\textit{A data model representing entities as nodes and the multi-relationships between those nodes as edges, such that humans \emph{and} machines can easily understand the nuances of that data due to the preservation of its semantics.} \end{displayquote} The most important criteria of a KG identified by our participants were: (1) its ability to store different types of nodes (or entities), and different types of semantic relationships (or edges) between those nodes; (2) its ability to help both humans and machines understand what the data ``\textit{actually means}'' -- e.g., in the context of the data domain.
+Based on our own participants' collective definitions of a KG, we offer the following description: \begin{displayquote} \textit{A data model representing entities as nodes, the multi-relationships between those nodes as edges, and properties defining them, such that humans \emph{and} machines can easily understand the nuances of that data due to its semantics.} \end{displayquote} The most important criteria of a KG identified by our participants were: (1) its ability to store different types of nodes (or entities), different types of semantic relationships (or edges) between those nodes, and the attributes (or properties) on them; (2) its ability to help both humans and machines understand what the data ``\textit{actually means}'' -- e.g., in the greater context of the data domain or use case.